SharePoint/sp-dev-docs/docs/sp-add-ins/add-in-permissions-in-sharepoint.md

 A SharePoint Add-in uses permission requests to specify the permissions that it needs to function correctly.
 The permission requests specify both the rights that an add-in needs and the scope at which it needs the rights.
 These permissions are requested as part of the add-in manifest.

-> [!NOTE]
-> The scopes described in this section apply to list content and library content only.
-For information about scopes for other features, see the [Types of add-in permissions and permission scopes](#Perm_types) section in this article.

 Permission request scopes indicate the location in the SharePoint hierarchy where a permission request applies.

 > [!NOTE]